infrahq/infra/README.md

 <br/>

 ## Introduction
-Infra makes managing Kubernetes access easy & secure.
+Infra makes managing user access to Kubernetes easy & secure.

 No more out-of-sync Kubeconfigs, lengthy scripts to map permissions, or untraceable service accounts.